fabianegli/singlecell_proteomics/README.md

 - Point the browser to link in shown in the terminal starting with `http://127.0.0.1:8888/`
 - Open the tscp folder in the Jupyter lab navigation, it contians the notebook.
 - Open and run the notebook.

-While it has been tested with Podman, it may also work with Docker.
-To run it with Docker simply change the `podman` with `docker`.

 ### Non-interactive